Peterborough Driving Test Centre

 They want you to drive slowly so you can see kids, it will not impress them doing manoeuvres quickly.

-Learners tend to be concerned with stalling and manoeurvres but nationally it tends to be observation at junctions and roundabouts where people fail.
+Learners tend to be concerned with stalling and manoeurvres but nationally it tends to be observation at junctions and roundabouts where candidates are not successful.